3D printing glossary

 3D modeling

-Stage in three-dimensional computer graphics which consists of creating, in 3D modeling software, a three-dimensional object, by adding, subtracting and modifying its constituents.
+A step in three-dimensional computer graphics that consists in creating a three-dimensional object in 3D modeling software, by adding, subtracting and modifying its components.

 Multi Jet Fusion

 HP‘s own technology.
-To learn more, you can visit our page dedicated to this technology .
+To find out more, please visit our page dedicated to

 PA